-Bleeding Heart is an herbaceous perennial with a mounded form.
+Burning Hearts Bleeding Heart is an herbaceous perennial with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-- Self-Seeding
+It has no significant negative characteristics.

-Bleeding Heart is recommended for the following landscape applications;
+Burning Hearts Bleeding Heart is recommended for the following landscape applications;

 - Mass Planting

 - Rock/Alpine Gardens

 - Border Edging

 - General Garden Use

 - Container Planting

-your purr-fect garden store 🔎 and so much more
+your purr-fect garden store store and so much more